Hawksbill sea turtle: Breeding

 Hawksbills mate biannually in secluded lagoons off their nesting beaches in remote islands throughout their range.
 The most significant nesting beaches are in Mexico, the Seychelles, Indonesia, Sri Lanka, and Australia.
 The mating season for Atlantic hawksbills usually spans April to November.
 Indian Ocean populations, such as the Seychelles hawksbill population, mate from September to February.
 After mating, females drag their heavy bodies high onto the beach during the night.
 They clear an area of debris and dig a nesting hole using their rear flippers, then lay clutches of eggs and cover them with sand.
 Caribbean and Florida nests of E. imbricata typically contain around 140 eggs, which hatch after about 60 days.
 After the hours-long process, the female returns to the sea.
 Their nests can be found throughout beaches in about 60 countries.

 Hatchlings, usually weighing less than 24 g, hatch at night after around two months.
 These newly emergent hatchlings are dark-colored, with heart-shaped carapaces measuring about 2.5 cm long.
-They instinctively crawl into the sea, attracted by the moon's reflection on the water (disrupted by light sources such as street lamps and lights).
+They instinctively crawl into the sea, attracted by the moon's reflection on the water (disrupted by light sources such as streetlamps and lights).
 While they emerge under the cover of darkness, hatchlings that do not reach the water by daybreak are preyed upon by shorebirds, shore crabs, and other predators.